-The Multicultural Centre has recently been leased to the Wadjuk Northside Aboriginal Group.
-This lease term concludes on 30 June 2022.
-There is an opportunity to incorporate the gazebo, seating and planters within the leased area, to the east of the Multicultural Centre into the Landscape Plan for broader public community use.
-Future communication and negotiation with the Wadjuk Northside Aboriginal Group would reference this to facilitate the implementation of this opportunity.
+The Multicultural Centre is currently untenanted.
+There is an opportunity to incorporate the gazebo, seating and planters to the east of the centre into the Landscape Plan for broader public community use.
+To facilitate the implementation of this opportunity, any future lease agreement associated with the Multicultural Centre would not reference or include the gazebo site adjacent the Multicultural Centre building.

 If approved for advertising, the draft Landscape Plan and associated draft objectives would be consulted on with the wider community for feedback.
-Community consultation and engagement will communicate that this Landscape Plan is designed to achieve amenity for the current users, ahead of a longer term masterplan being developed.
+Community consultation and engagement is a key element to ensure the Landscape Plan reflects the current and future needs of the community.
 Community engagement would occur through July and August 2021 and would include: